Henningson/SSSLsquared/README.md

 ## Why SSSL^2?
 SSSL^2 := SSSLSSSL stands for **S**emantic **S**egmentation and **S**ub-Pixel Accurate **L**ocalization in **S**ingle-**S**hot **S**tructured **L**ight Laryngoscopy.
 Our approach estimates a semantic segmentation of the Vocal Folds and Glottal Gap while simultaneously predicting sub-pixel accurate laserpoint positions in an efficient manner.
-It is used on a per frame basis in structured light laryngoscopy.
+It is used on a per frame basis (single-shot) in an active reconstruction setting (structured light) in laryngeal endoscopy (laryngoscopy).

 ## Dataset
 The updated Dataset was integrated into the original repository and can be found <a href="https://github.com/Henningson/HLEDataset.git">here on GitHub</a>!